-$$lny(t)-lny(0)=(1-e^{-\lambda t})lny^-(1-e^{-\lambda t})lny(0)$$
+$$lny(t) - lny(0) = (1 - e^{-\lambda t}) lny^{} - (1 - e^{-\lambda t}) lny(0)$$

-Surprisingly, for the link does not appear to have been made very often in the income size distribution and economic well being literatures2, such models have implications for, and provide predictions as to, the progress of inequality, poverty and polarization that would be of interest to those interested in various aspects of empirical well-being.
+Surprisingly, for the link does not appear to have been made very often in the income size distribution and economic well-being literatures,2 such models have implications for, and provide predictions as to, the progress of inequality, poverty and polarization that would be of interest to those interested in various aspects of empirical well-being.

 Stochastic process theory also provides a motivation for fitting particular size distributions of income or consumption (since the nature of the stochastic process has strong implications for the nature of the size distribution of income).
 There are advantages associated with fitting size distributions parametrically.
-Poverty calculations of the non-parametric variety can be difficult, especially when sample sizes are small or the poverty group is small in number relative to the size of the population because information on the relevant tail of the distribution is sparse and changes in the tails of distributions can be very difficult to get a handle on (see Davidson and Duclos (2008) for a discussion that highlights this problem).
+Poverty calculations of the non-parametric variety can be difficult, especially when sample sizes are small or the poverty group is small in number relative to the size of the population because information on the relevant tail of the distribution is sparse and changes in the tails of distributions can be very difficult to get a handle on (see Davidson and Duclos (2013) for a discussion that highlights this problem).
 A parametric distribution that fits the data well can provide substantive information about the nature of such tails.
 Furthermore if incomes are truly governed by such processes poverty, inequality or polarization policies need to focus on changing the structure of the processes or at least mitigating their effects and obviously a full understanding the processes and their implications will help in this regard.
 Indeed some policies, such as defining a poverty frontier (social security net) or lower boundary below which incomes are not permitted to fall, can become part of the process, changing its structure and the nature of the resultant size distribution of income.
+This in turn provides a powerful test of the effectiveness of such a policy in terms of the extent to which the distribution conforms to that predicted by the process structure.

-2 (Battistin, Blundell, Lewbel, (2009), Deaton and Paxson (1994), Meghir and Pistaferri (2004), Meyer and Sullivan (2003), O'Neill (2005) and Osberg (1977) are exceptions)
+2 Battistin et al. (2009), Deaton and Paxson (1994), Meghir and Pistaferri (2004), Meyer and Sullivan (2003), Neal and Rosen (2000), O'Neill (2005) and Osberg (1977) are exceptions.